daniellawton99/tau_PointCutMix/README.md

 ```
 pip install -r requirements.txt
 ```
-Torch needs installed according to the CUDA version - [torch](https://pytorch.org/get-started/locally/)
+Torch needs to be installed according to the CUDA version - [torch](https://pytorch.org/get-started/locally/)

 ## Compile EMD module
-Because the module is based on cpp it needs to be compiled.
+The Earth-Mover's Distance module is based on cpp and needs to be compiled.
 To do this -
 ```
 cd emd
 python3 setup.py install